agusmakmun/agusmakmun.github.io/_posts/2021-07-16-backnine-security-incident.markdown

 Logging was not enabled on the S3 bucket so it's unknown who viewed or copied files.

 BackNine is working with counsel to provide disclosures to affected individuals.

+__________
+Update as of 7/20/2021

+BackNine has no evidence to indicate that the information contained within the inadvertently published files has been or will be misused.
+Nevertheless, BackNine is in the process of identifying the potentially affected individuals and the categories of information involved for each.
+Upon completion of this process, BackNine will provide notification to the potentially affected individuals and regulatory entities in accordance with all applicable laws.
+BackNine is working diligently to provide these notifications as soon as possible.